hoodiehq-archive/documentation/en/start/getting-started/getting-started-1.md

 - installed Git
 - installed Hoodie-CLI

-Not done with the installation of all prerequisites yet? <br />
+Not done with the installation of all the prerequisites yet? <br />
 <a href="../../start/">This is how it works!</a>